elotroalex/chiens/_texts/translation.md

 - {:.sp} The Negrophobe.

 - {: .pr} Bastards!
 Death to the thieves!
-(Animals with no souls to save.
-Only way to get anything resembling a conscience out of them is to whip them good from time to time.)
-Robbers!
+(Animals with no souls to save, and to whom the whip lends from time to time the semblance of conscience.)
+Thieves!
 Thieves!
 Arms in hand, I claim my property, my herd, my legitimate possession, my slaves!

 *(Noise of musketry; the Negroes fire; The Negrophobe falls, and is immediately replaced by "The Negrophile.")*

 - {:.sp} The Negrophile *(gesturing to the void.)*

 - {: .pr} Ha! my friends, my dear friends!
 And the gospel said that he who hates his brother will live in darkness.
-Oh, my friends who live in the dark, in the darkness of your skin, in the darkness of your hearts, I want to bring down milk, a ray of light ... of love.
+Oh, my friends who live in the darkness, in the darkness of your skin, in the darkness of your hearts, I want to bring down milk, a ray of light ... of love.
 And I will not stop calling you "my friends," my friends, my brothers.

 - {:.sp} The Echo.